-Employment of young women through gender diversity management in companies
+Employment of young women through applied Gender Diversity Management in the MENA region

-Title: Employment of young women through gender diversity management in companies in the MENA region
+Title: Employment of young women through applied Gender Diversity Management in the MENA region

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)